-In terms of size, these dogs range from as small as 17 inches (43 cm) to as tall as 25 inches (63.5 cm) and they may weigh anywhere from 30 (13 kg) to 80 pounds (36 kg).
+In terms of size, as we mentioned above these dogs range from as small as 17 inches (43 cm) to as tall as 25 inches (63.5 cm) and they may weigh anywhere from 30 (13 kg) to 80 pounds (36 kg).
 The Lab Pitbull Mix will have a strong, confident look with good muscles and excellent agility.
 The strength and muscles are inherited from the pitbull while the agility comes from the Labrador retriever.

 Labrador retrievers come in black as well as various shades of yellow and brown and the American Pitbull Terrier comes in a wide range of colors.
 Mixed puppies from these two breeds, then, exhibit a variety of colors including the following: